Iva Mocová

-Iva Mocová is a retired international Czech football defender last played for Sparta Prague.
+Iva Mocová is a retired international Czech football defender, who last played for Sparta Prague.

 She had been a member of the Czech national team from 2003.
 That same year she first played the UEFA Women's Cup with Slavia Prague.
 Mocová scored two goals in the 2011 World Cup qualifying.
 She subsequently scored the Czech Republic's first goal in the 2013 Euro qualifying in a 1–1 tie against Austria.

+Mocová was named 2023 Coach of the Year - youth women.